davet1985/vagrant-puppet-centos-6.5-php5.5-template/README.md

 Configuration
 -------------

 This VM will work out of the box.
-However to a hostname applicable you, change [the hostname line](https://github.com/PurpleBooth/vagrant-puppet-centos-6.5-php5.5-template/blob/master/Vagrantfile#L9) in the Vagrantfile
+However to use a hostname applicable you, change [the hostname line](https://github.com/PurpleBooth/vagrant-puppet-centos-6.5-php5.5-template/blob/master/Vagrantfile#L9) in the Vagrantfile
 ```ruby
 config.vm.hostname = "change-me"
 ```